What is an SPF record, and how to create one?

-What is an SPF record?
+What is a SPF record?

-What is the syntax of this record?
+What is the syntax of a SPF record?

 v=spf1 +a +mx +ip4:91.92.66.66 -all